 The birds that can easily spotted here are the silver-eared mesia, long tailed sibia, fire tufted barbet and the blyth's hawk eagle.

-This year's Fraser's Hill International Bird Race 2018 is scheduled to be held from 30th Mar - 1st April 2018.
+The annual Fraser's Hill International Bird Race is usually scheduled to be held around March/April every year.
 The bird race is a race where teams of 3 persons compete against each other in searching, identifying and recording as many species of birds in Fraser's Hill within a stipulated time.

 If you are into bird watching, sign up for the event organised by: